syvsto/nd/README.md

 ### Control flow

  * `if` Conditionally evaluate the next code based on the truthiness of the top stack element.
-If falsy, continue from next `->`.
+If falsy, continue from next `then`.
  * `then` Marker to identify branch end.
+ * `do` Repeat the following word n times, where n is the value of the top stack element.

 ### Boolean operators